allisonf/change-maker-solution/README.md

 As soon as I realized why higher-order functions were a bad idea (they would require globals or C++ style pass-by-reference, which it seemed Ruby didn't have), I realized I could use recursion.

-A tail recursive solution may fill up the stack, but it also can be memo-ized.
+A tail recursive solution won't fill up the stack with a properly optimized compiler and it also can be memo-ized.

 My final solution is the tail-recursive approach.